-Patty Jenkins is the latest to revisit the mystery with “I Am the Night,” a six-episode limited series which premiered its pilot episode on TNT on Monday, with the rest set to air on succeeding Mondays.
+Patty Jenkins is the latest to revisit the mystery with “I Am the Night,” a six-episode limited series that premiered its pilot episode on TNT on Monday, with the subsequent episodes set to air on the following Mondays.

-The series features a wide-eyed 16-year old schoolgirl Fauna Hodel (played by India Eisley) who, grappling with her mixed-race identity and struggling with her relationship with her alcoholic adoptive mother, decides to travel to Los Angeles in search for her elusive birth mother.
+The series features a wide-eyed 16-year-old schoolgirl, Fauna Hodel (played by India Eisley), grappling with her mixed-race identity.
+Struggling with her relationship with her alcoholic adoptive mother, she decides to travel to Los Angeles in search of her elusive birth mother.

-Chris Pine is Jay Singletary, a disgraced, drug-addicted journalist haunted by his past and literally at the end of his rope, and whose path changes after receiving an anonymous phone call.
+Chris Pine portrays Jay Singletary, a disgraced, drug-addicted journalist haunted by his past, at the brink of despair, whose life changes after an anonymous phone call.

-It took a while for the story to take hold, initially building Jay’s character and Fauna’s biracial background, both depicting the 60s’ rough racial and social relations at school and in the neighborhood.
-But when the two finally meet, the story takes off into high gear while spinning around the fascinating mysteries of the Black Dahlia murder.
+The narrative took its time establishing Jay’s character and Fauna’s biracial background, depicting the rough racial and social relations of the 60s at school and in their neighborhood.
+However, when the two characters finally meet, the story propels forward, revolving around the captivating mysteries of the Black Dahlia murder.

-Credit goes to Jenkin’s solid and creative direction, taking us into a foreboding yet alluring trip of that era in Los Angeles.
-Here, she goes back to a medium that allows her to flesh out the density of the story into multiple episodes.
+Credit to Jenkins for her solid and imaginative direction, which offers viewers a captivating glimpse of that era in Los Angeles.
+She returns to a medium that permits a deeper exploration of the narrative across multiple episodes.

-It’s interesting to note that Jenkins’ move to TV after a hugely successful film has precedent.
-In 2004, she directed an episode of “Arrested Development” (“The One Where They Build a House”) in its second season right after her award-winning film “Monster” put her on top of Hollywood.
+Interestingly, Jenkins has previously transitioned to TV after helming a successful film.
+In 2004, she directed an episode of “Arrested Development” (“The One Where They Build a House”) during its second season, right after her award-winning film “Monster” established her in Hollywood.

-Jenkins directed the pilot and second episodes while Victoria Mahoney directed the third and fourth episodes.
-The series is written by Jenkins’ husband Sam Sheridan.
+Jenkins directed the pilot and the second episodes, while Victoria Mahoney helmed the third and fourth.
+The series was penned by Jenkins’ husband, Sam Sheridan.